-California Education Code(EC) Section11300 declares that Middle College High Schools (MCHS) have proven to be a highly effective collaborative effort between local school districts and community colleges.
-The basic elements of MCHS include:
+California Education Code(EC), Section11300 declares that Middle College High Schools (MCHS) have proven to be a highly effective collaborative effort between local school districts and community colleges.

 MCHS are secondary schools located on a college campus.
 These schools offer challenging academic programs designed to serve high-potential, high-risk students.
 MCHS feature effective support services, small class size, and the opportunity for students to concurrently take some college classes at typically minor cost to the student.

-Middle College agencies that plan to apply for a County-District-School (CDS) code should review the Definition of a School Web page to ensure that the agency meets the definition of a school.
+Middle College agencies that plan to apply for a County-District-School (CDS) code should review the Definition of a School web page to ensure that the agency meets the definition of a school.
 If the agency does meet the definition of a school, the agency may apply for a CDS code.
-MCHS follow the same process as traditional schools for the application for a CDS code (DOC).
+MCHS follow the same process as traditional schools for the Application for a CDS code.
 Applicants should indicate that their school is a MCHS either in the school name on the application, or in the board minutes that accompany the application.
 This notation is the only way the California Department of Education will know that the school is a MCHS.
 For assistance in applying for a CDS code, please contact the CDS Administrator by e-mail at firstname.lastname@example.org or by phone at 916-327-4014.

 Charter schools may also indicate that their school is a MCHS in the school name or in the educational program elements of the charter petition.
 Additionally, a letter from the petitioner may be included in the Charter School Numbering Submission Package indicating the school’s designation as a MCHS.
-Again, this notation is the only way the CDE will know that the school is a MCHS.
-For assistance with the process for establishing a charter school, please refer to the Frequently Asked Questions page.
-For assistance with applying for a Charter School Number, please contact the Charter Schools Division by e-mail at Charters@cde.ca.gov or by phone at 916-322-6029.
+Again, this notation is the only way the California Department of Education will know that the school is a MCHS.
+For assistance with the process for numbering a charter school, please visit Charter Submission Package for a Charter Number or contact the Charter Schools Division by e-mail at Charters@cde.ca.gov or by phone at 916-322-6029.

 For additional information about MCHS programs in California, please visit the California Community Colleges Chancellor’s Office .